glebgeinke/sample-parakeet-transcription-awsbatch-nvidia-blog/README.md

 The solution includes comprehensive monitoring:

 ### CloudWatch Metrics

+Metrics are published to the **CWAgent** namespace.
+To view them in the CloudWatch console:
+1. Navigate to CloudWatch > Metrics > All metrics
+2. Select the **CWAgent** namespace
+3. Filter by InstanceId or AutoScalingGroupName

+Available metrics:
 - **GPU Metrics**: utilization, power draw, memory utilization
 - **System Metrics**: CPU usage, memory utilization, disk usage